An Australian computer scientist who claimed to invent bitcoin referred to prosecutors for perjury

 Speculation on the identity of Nakamoto swirled for years and several candidates had emerged when Wright emerged to claim the identity in 2016, only to quickly return to the shadows, saying he didn’t “have the courage” to provide more proof.

-In what was considered a major victory for open source developers, a nonprofit group of technology and crypto companies successfully sued Wright in the High Court to prove he’s not Nakamoto.
+In what was considered a major victory for open source developers, a nonprofit group of technology and crypto companies successfully sued in the High Court to prove Wright is not Nakamoto.

-The Crypto Open Patent Alliance (COPA) had argued that Wright had used his claim as bitcoin’s inventor to “terrorize” developers by filing litigation to prevent them from further developing the open-source technology.
+The Crypto Open Patent Alliance (COPA) had argued that Wright had committed “forgery on an industrial scale” to support a “brazen lie” he was Nakamoto.
+The alliance said he used his claim as bitcoin’s inventor to “terrorize” developers by filing litigation to prevent them from further developing the open-source technology.

+Wright, who testified over several days of the five-week trial, denied the allegations.
+In May, he said on the social media platform X that he plans to appeal the decision “on the matter of the identity issue.”

 Bitcoin is the world’s most high-profile digital currency, and like others is not tied to any bank or government.
 Like cash, it allows users to spend and receive money anonymously, or mostly so.
 It can be converted to cash when deposited into accounts at prices set in online trading.